 The only thing to pay attention to is their fellow bottom-dwellers.
-Other species like red tail sharks are quite territorial and would not be so kind on your algae eaters.
+Other species like red tail sharks are quite territorial and would not be so kind to your algae eaters.
 Meanwhile, others like Corydoras are also peaceful and co-exist well with them.

 You should not keep them with fishes that are notorious for their aggression either.
-This includes Chidis, even though they live in upper areas of the tank.
+This includes Chidis, even though they live in the upper areas of the tank.

 Smaller species such as Neon tetras and guppies would be perfect tank mates too.
-This doesn’t mean you cannot house them with larger fishes!
+This doesn’t mean you cannot house them with larger fish!
 Gouramis and barbs are peaceful, so they would live well with a Siamese algae eater.

 Non-fish species are welcome, whether they’re shrimps or snails.
 Algae-eating species like cherry shrimps and nerite snails will help manage algae in the tank.
 Moreover, they will add variety to make your aquarium more bio-diverse and lively!
 Just make sure not to overpopulate and adjust the size accordingly.

 While Siamese algae eaters are easy to care for and feed, breeding them is another story.
 It’s highly unlikely that individual tank owners can breed them, as most of them breed exclusively in specialized farms with hormonal interventions.